 Additionally, the Vision Council states that most digital devices have light-emitting diodes (LED) that radiate blue wave-length light.
 Cumulative blue light exposure has been linked to slow degeneration of the retina, which could affect long-term vision problems such as age-related macular degeneration (AMD) and cataracts.

 In 2015, Prevent Blindness began a partnership with Healthe and its EyeSafe™ technologies.
 Healthe will donate a portion of the sales of its EyeSafe products, including protective covers for digital phones, tablets and computer monitors that reduce exposure to harmful digital UV and High-Energy Visible (HEV) blue light emitted from such devices, to Prevent Blindness in support of its children’s eye health programs and resources.

 For those who work outside of an office setting, Prevent Blindness warns of common causes for eye injuries and urges everyone to wear the proper eye protection for risks that include:

-“No matter where you work, in an office setting or in an industrial career, your vision must be a priority,” said Debbie Goss, president and CEO of Prevent Blindness.
+“No matter where you work, in an office setting or in an industrial career, your vision must be a priority,” said Hugh R. Parry, president and CEO of Prevent Blindness.
 “Taking care of our eyes today will have a tremendous impact on our future.
 We encourage everyone to talk to their eye care professionals to make sure they are doing everything they can to protect the gift of sight.”

-To find out more about workplace eye health topics, please call Prevent Blindness at 1-888-98-SIGHT or visit www.preventblindnesstexas.org.
+To find out more about workplace eye health topics, please call Prevent Blindness at (800) 331-2020 or visit preventblindness.org.